-You can find the most current cost estimate for your program, in easily printable format, on the CIE Pau webpage.
+You can find the most current Cost Estimate for your program, in easily printable format, on the CIE Lyon webpage and CIE Pau webpage.
 Be sure you are looking at the correct term.
 Remember that the cost estimate includes what you pay to UW-Eau Claire, what you pay to USAC, and what you pay directly to other vendors.

-A few things to elaborate on that appear on your cost estimate.
+A few things to elaborate on that appear on your cost estimate

-Homestay: If you selected the homestay option in Pau, the USAC fees also include some meals: breakfast seven days a week and dinner two days a week.
+Lyon Homestay: If you have opted to do a homestay in Lyon, the fees include breakfast 7 days a week and dinner 5 days a week.
 Yearlong students are provided housing during the winter break at no additional cost.
-If your family is available during the break between summer sessions, you can stay with the family.
-If your family is not available (traveling, etc.) during the session break, you will move to the dorm temporarily.
+If your family is available during the break, you can stay with the family.
+If your family is not available (traveling, etc.) during the winter break, you will move into the dorm temporarily.